cemanuelsilva/CRUD-.NET-Web-API-Entity-Framework/README.md

 - **POST** /Items/addItem: Create a new entry.
 - **PUT** /Items/updateItem: Update an existing entry.
 - **DELETE** /delete/Items/deleteItem: Delete an entry.

+##database-configuration

+Initiate a database on SQL Server with the name: "ItemDb".